laroccrj/InternshipSite/README.md

 Using Git:

 <ol>
-  <li>Make sure to pull before you do any work with the command 'git pull'</li>
+  <li>Make sure to pull before you do any work with the command 'git pull origin master'</li>
   <li>Decide what feature you either want to create or fix.</li>
   <li>Check if there is an issue for this feature on GitHub.
 If not, create one so we can keep track of work</li>
   <li>Create a local branch for the feature with the command 'git branch newBranchName'</li>